Generic filters

 BYOD - Bring Your Own Device

 We strongly recommend that you bring your own internet-capable device to school for learning.
-This could be a chromebook, ultrabook, laptop, or other device.
-Note that a smartphone is not a suitable device as it does not have the functionality required for many of the BYOD uses outlined below.
+This could be a Chromebook, Ultrabook, laptop, or other device.
+Note that a smartphone is not a suitable device.

 Senior subjects available for NCEA and other qualifications